Powerlearnproject/se-day1-assignment-daretechie/README.md

 **Answer:**
 Prompt engineering is the process of designing and refining prompts to effectively interact with AI models, particularly large language models like GPT.
-It help to us to ask clear prompts from the AI model.
+It helps us to ask clear prompts from the AI model.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.